skoolkid/skoolkit/sphinx/source/components.rst

 Snapshot reader
 ---------------
 This object is responsible for producing a 65536-element list of byte values from a snapshot file.
-It must supply the following API function, in common with skoolkit.snapshot:
+It must supply the following API functions, in common with skoolkit.snapshot:

 .. automodule:: skoolkit.snapshot
-   :members: get_snapshot
+   :members: can_read, get_snapshot

 .. _snapshotRefCalc: